-Authenticators MAY implement a rolling timer, initialized to the per-transport initial usage time limit, where the pinUvAuthToken and its state variables remain valid as long as the platform again uses the pinUvAuthToken in an operation before the rolling timer expires.
+Authenticators MAY implement a rolling timer, initialized to the pertransport initial usage time limit, where the pinUvAuthToken and its state variables remain valid as long as the platform again uses the pinUvAuthToken in an operation before the rolling timer expires.
 If so, the rolling timer is again initialized to the initial usage time limit.
 This continues until the max usage time period expires.
-See pinUvAuthTokenUsageTimerObserver ().
+See pinUvAuthTokenUsageTimerObserver().

-Note: Authenticators should utilize the rolling timer approach judiciously, e.g., because some features, such as authenticatorBioEnrollment and authenticatorCredentialManagement, may need to accommodate infrequent user interactions.
+NOTE: Authenticators should utilize the rolling timer approach judiciously, e.g., because some features, such as authenticatorBioEnrollment and authenticatorCredentialManagement, may need to accommodate infrequent user interactions.
 Thus the rolling timer approach may be most applicable to authenticatorMakeCredential and authenticatorGetAssertion operations.

-• A user present time limit defining the length of time the user is considered "present", as represented by the userPresent flag, after user presence is collected.
-The user present time limit_defaults to the same default maximum per-transport_values as the initial usage time limit, although authenticators MAY use other values that are less than the default maximum values, including zero.
+A user present time limit defining the length of time the user is considered "present", as represented by the userPresent flag, after user presence is collected.
+The user present time limit defaults to the same default maximum per-transport values as the initial usage time limit, although authenticators MAY use other values that are less than the default maximum values, including zero.

-Note: The user present time limit value of zero accommodates the case where an authenticator does not wish to support maintaining "user present" state (i.e., "cached user presence").
+NOTE: The user present time limit value of zero accommodates the case where an authenticator does not wish to support maintaining "user present" state (i.e., "cached user presence").

-- A max usage time period value, which SHOULD default to a maximum of 10 minutes (600 seconds), though

-authenticators MAY use other values less than the latter default, possibly depending upon the use case, e.g., which

-transport is in use.
+- A max usage time period value, which SHOULD default to a maximum of 10 minutes (600 seconds), though authenticators MAY use other values less than the latter default, possibly depending upon the use case, e.g., which transport is in use.

 - A userVerified flag, initially false.

 - A userPresent flag, initially false.

 6.5.2.2.
-PIN-Entry and User Verification Retries Counters§
+PIN-Entry and User Verification Retries Counters

+1. pinRetries counter:
-- 1. pinRetries counter: - o pinRetries counter represents the number of attempts left before PIN is disabled. - Authenticators MUST allow no more than 8 retries but MAY set a lower maximum.

-- Each correct PIN entry resets the pinRetries and the uvRetries counters back to their maximum values unless the PIN is already disabled. - Each incorrect PIN entry decrements the pinRetries by 1. - Once the pinRetries counter reaches 0, both only be enabled if authenticator is reset.

-ClientPin as well as built-in user verification are disabled and can only be enabled if authenticator is reset.
+- pinRetries counter is an unsigned integer, representing the number of attempts left before PIN is disabled. - · Authenticators MUST allow no more than 8 retries but MAY set a lower maximum - Each correct PIN entry resets the pinRetries and the uvRetries counters back to their maximum values unless the PIN is already disabled. - Each incorrect PIN entry decrements the pinRetries by 1. - Once the pinRetries counter reaches 0, bothClientPin as well as built-in user verification are disabled and can only be enabled if authenticator is reset.